MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 You can experiment with these different scopes and pick the one that makes the most sense for your data/scenario using the Interpret test page.
 MAKES also supports custom grammars, allowing you to craft a grammar explicitly designed for the data being using to link entities.
 See [How to define a custom grammar](how-to-grammar.md) for more details.

-## Set appropriate confidence score for linked entities
+## Set appropriate confidence score threshold for entity linking

 > [!Important]
 > This section assumes understanding of the following MAKES concepts: